Delaying when you take your pension

 We have an exciting amount of choice in our lives these days.
 Whether it’s the way we shop, or how we communicate, there’s more freedom over how we do things.
 This is also true when it comes to how you choose to retire.

 And because we're living longer, delaying your retirement might be one way to approach it.
 You could take your time and ease into things.

 More and more of us are choosing to extend our working-lives.

-If you are thinking of postponing the date you originally chose to retire when you set up your pension, one of first things we’d recommend, is contacting your plan or scheme provider to talk through your options.
+If you're thinking of postponing the original retirement date you selected, one of first things we’d recommend is contacting your plan or scheme provider to talk through your options.

 Choosing to phase your retirement